Skip to main content

 What Are the Risks?

 When performed by a trained, licensed professional using sterile, single-use tools, microblading is considered a safe procedure.
-However, as with any process that breaks the skin, there are potential risks.
+As with any process that breaks the skin, though, there are potential risks.
 Infection is the most serious concern and is largely preventable through proper hygiene protocols and diligent aftercare.
 Allergic reactions to the pigment are uncommon but possible, and most reputable artists offer a patch test twenty-four to forty-eight hours before the appointment for clients with known sensitivities.

 Other potential complications include scarring, uneven pigment distribution, and dissatisfaction with the shape or color.
 The risk of these outcomes rises significantly when the procedure is performed by an inexperienced or improperly trained technician.
 Researching the artist’s credentials, reviewing healed results rather than just fresh photos, reading independent reviews, and verifying licensing are essential steps before booking an appointment.